methsaraperera/semaforr-src/README.md

-# catkin
+# SemaFORR
-SemaFORR + Menge in the ROS framework
+A cognitively-based system for robot navigation